RunhangShu/RunhangWebsite/content/en-about.md

 and keep CRITICIZing.

 \
   Here, I will log my thoughts on general science and my research field.
-The website will witness my personal progress and the development of my own research philosophy and life philosophy.
+The website will witness my progress and the development of my research philosophy and life philosophy.

 \
 \